 6. Make dinner time a no-tech time.
 Put the phones away and enjoy conversing about your day.

-8. Let children earn tech time. passes or tickets that give them TV, iPod, iPad, and other tech time.
+8. Let children earn tech time.
+You can create passes or tickets that give them TV, iPod, iPad, and other tech time.

 9. Download timer apps that track the amount of time you spend on your device.
 This will help you see the amount of time you invest in it, and how you can use that time for other activities.

 10. Find healthy alternatives to your tech gadgets.
-When you get the urge to surf the net or social media, go for a walk instead.
+When you get the urge to surf the net or social media, go for a walk instead, do a crossword puzzle, or read a book.

 11. Enroll in some type of class.
-This way, you can learn a new skill instead of wasting time on your phone, computer, etc.
+This way, you can learn a new skill instead of wasting time on your phone, computer, or tablet.

 12. Get outdoors.
 When you are too busy hiking, skiing, skating, and camping you won’t have any time or need to invest in your devices.